Spider Plant (Chlorophytum comosum) is one of the most useful and highly ornamental plants – mainly indoor.

-And then, someone perhaps wonder, why the following article is dedicated to Chlorophytum comosum Neat and not to Chlorophytum comosum ‘Variegatum’?
+However, the following article is dedicated to Chlorophytum comosum Neat and not to Chlorophytum comosum ‘Variegatum’.

 Family: Asparagaceae